 module, which is an extension function of the

-Optionally, you can configure the plugin by passing WebSocketOptions to the
+Optionally, you can configure the plugin inside the

 Handle WebSockets sessions

-WebSockets plugin, you are ready to handle a WebSocket session.
-First, you need to define a WebSocket endpoint on a server by calling the
+WebSockets plugin, you can define an endpoint to handle a Websocket session.
+To define a WebSocket endpoint on a server, call the

 webSocket function inside the routing block: